wp-plugins/formidable/readme.txt

 == Description ==
 Quickly and easily build forms with a simple drag-and-drop interface.
+There are dozens of form-building plugins out there to create forms, but most are confusing and overly complicated.
+With Formidable, it is easy to create forms within a simple drag-and-drop interface.
+You can create custom forms or create them from a template.
+Shortcodes can be used as well as spam catching services.

 = Features =
 * Integrates with Pretty Link, WP reCAPTCHA, and Akismet